John Cutts (died 1646): Life

 Cutts was the son of Sir John Cutts of Childerley, who was keeper of the park at Somersham.
 His mother was Margaret Brocket, daughter of Sir John Brocket of Brocket Hall in Hatfield, Hertfordshire.
 Cutts was educated at Queen Elizabeth grammar school in Barnet, Hertfordshire.

 In 1598 he was sent to work in the British Embassy in Paris.
-Home in England he is chiefly remembered for rasing the villages of Great and Little Childerley to make way for a deer park (which was seen as an "improvement").
+Home in England he is chiefly remembered for razing the villages of Great and Little Childerley to make way for a deer park (which was seen as an "improvement").